mahoney1/docs/animaltracking-tutorial.md

 5. Accept the default endorsement policy and select the Org MSP set up for your environment: `org1msp`

-6. Next, select the Org1 peer which is already joined to the channel.
-Skip the 'private data collections' prompt and click Next to proceed to instantiation
+6. Next, select the `Org1 peer` which is already joined to the channel you created previously.
+Skip the 'private data collections' prompt and click `Next` to proceed to instantiation.

 7. Lastly, paste in the text  `org.example.animaltracking:instantiate` when prompted to enter an initialisation function.
 Then accept the defaults thereafter.
 Your contract should be successfully instantiated on the channel `channel` and appear in the instantiated contracts further down the same page.

 ### Step 2.
-Register an IBP identity and export wallet for use later
+Register an IBP identity and export the wallet for use later

 1. Click on the 'Org1 CA' node and click on the button to 'Register User' - register a user 'ibpuser' with an enrol secret of 'demo' - 'register user'.
 This user will be the identity we use to invoke transactions, run queries etc from the IBP VS Code extension later.